Expand AllClick here for a more accessible version

 All payments made to you and amounts withheld will be recalculated and compared to the amount on your Form PUA-1099G.
 If the amount is incorrect, an amended Form PUA 1099-G will be issued.

 NOTE: If you believe someone filed and received UC or PUA benefit payments under your name or SSN without your permission, you should not wait for a revised 1099-G form to file your taxes.
 Per the IRS, the victim can move forward with filing their taxes, reporting only their true income and not fraudulent income reported in their name.
 The victim does not need to complete the additional form normally required by the IRS for reporting identity theft.
+According to the IRS Identity Theft webpage, you do not need to report the incorrect 1099G income on your tax return.

 UC: An amended Form UC 1099-G must be issued.
 You may contact a UC service center.
 Your Social Security number and mailing address will be verified before an amended Form UC-1099G will be issued.